pyramation/url-domains/README.md

 ## why?

-Because, express requies that you do things like this when you need `req.subdomains` on `localhost`:
+Because, express requires that you do things like this when you need `req.subdomains` on `localhost`:

 ```js
   if (env.SERVER_HOST === 'localhost') {